Good morning everyone,

 MMA Elections: MMA is seeking to fill the following positions for the 2020/21 school year: Chairperson/co-chairperson, High School Treasurer.
 These are two-year positions.
 For more information, please email MMA firstname.lastname@example.org.

 As the economy slows due to the COVID 19 outbreak the Maynard Food Pantry is experiencing increased demand.

 A Green Meadow staff member who is working closely with the Maynard Food Pantry and student Backpack Program to provide for all our families sent a link to an Amazon wish list of items they would appreciate having on hand to provide.
 Please have a look and contribute if you are able. https://www.amazon.com/hz/wishlist/ls/14V4O9O7ON9VH?ref_=wl_share

-The school year has little more than two weeks to go and it cannot be stressed enough that students should maintain their efforts to complete as much school work as possible right through June 15th to earn credit for the 4th quarter.
-The support of parents and guardians supporting their children’s academic success is tremendously appreciated.
+The school year has just 6 school days remaining.
+It cannot be stressed enough that students should maintain their efforts to complete as much school work as possible right through June 15th to earn credit for the 4th quarter.
+The ongoing efforts of parents and guardians supporting their children’s academic success is tremendously appreciated.

 We hope you and your families are all well and are able to enjoy the weekend.

 Principal for Curriculum, Instruction & Assessment Principal of Leadership & Operations